Taxation of Employee Benefits

 Updating Author: Alice Gilman

 - Most employers offer their employees several different types of benefits, such as health insurance, sick pay, disability pay, workers' compensation insurance and retirement savings plans.
-Employers offering these benefits need to know how each particular type of benefit plan must be structured and how to properly tax and report contributions, reimbursements and distributions in order to ensure compliance with the various rules and regulations of the Internal Revenue Code (I.R.C.).
-See Overview.
+Employers offering these benefits need to know how each particular type of benefit plan must be structured and how to properly tax and report contributions, reimbursements and distributions in order to ensure compliance with the various rules and regulations of the Internal Revenue Code (IRC).
+See General Tax Considerations.

 - Contributions to pay for health insurance benefits are taxed differently when made by an employer and when made by an employee.
 Taxes that may apply include federal income taxes (FIT), Social Security and Medicare (FICA) taxes and federal unemployment insurance (FUTA) taxes.
 See Taxability of Contributions.